AlibabaCloudDocs/ros/intl.en-US/Resource Types/WAF/ALIYUN::WAF::AclRule.md

 # ALIYUN::WAF::AclRule

-ALIYUN::WAF::AclRule is used to add an ACL rule for a specified domain name.
+ALIYUN::WAF::AclRule is used to add an HTTP access control list \(ACL\) rule for a specified domain name.

 ## Syntax